This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Cream the butter and sugar together until light and fluffy, scraping the sides of the bowl as needed.
 Beat in the vanilla until well-combined.
-Add all the flour mixture and mix on low speed until the dough just begins to come together but still looks shaggy.
+Add all the flour mixture, and mix on low speed until the dough just begins to come together but still looks shaggy.
 Scrape down the sides of the bowl and continue mixing on low until the dough is cohesive, about 10 more seconds.

-For the tallest cookies, chill dough balls before baking.
+Optional: For the tallest cookies, chill dough balls before baking.

 Video